 - 105 g (1/2 cup) granulated sugar**

-Add the flour and mix until the dough comes together.
+- Add the flour and mix until the dough comes together.
 Divide the dough in half.
-Form half of the dough into a disc and let it chill for 30 minutes in the freezer.
+Place one half on a plastic film and form into a disc or a square.

-Add cocoa powder to the dough that stays in the mixer and mix well totally incorporated.
-Form the dough into a disc and put it to the freezer and chill for 30 minutes.
+- Add cocoa powder to the dough that stays in the mixer and mix well.
+Place the cocoa dough on a plastic film and form into a disc or a square as well.
+Then let them chill for 30-45 minutes in the freezer.

-Preheat the oven to 350°F(177C°).
+- Preheat the oven to 350°F(177C°).
 Line baking sheet with parchment paper or silicone baking mat.